Hospitality, Human Services & Education/Health Sciences

 Hospitality & Foods Courses

-Baking & Pastries
+Baking & Pastries A

 Students will learn to create foundation recipes and complex baked goods.
 Topics include the baking profession, ingredients and equipment, the principles behind baking formulas, sustainability, seasonality, volume production, décor techniques, and new trends in plated desserts and special occasion cakes.

 This course is designed to introduce students to a variety of culinary skills and food preparation.
 Through instruction and culinary lab practice, this class will provide an opportunity for students to learn food preparation and demonstrate food safety.
 Some topics include introductory culinary skills and preparation of items such as quick breads, yeast breads, and eggs; as well as meal and menu planning, nutrition, and food borne illnesses.
-Students will be able to: Demonstrate the correct procedures and techniques in introductory culinary labs; Analyze nutritional guidelines and plan menus that are nutritionally balanced; demonstrate food safety standards.
+Students will be able to: Demonstrate the correct procedures’ and techniques in introductory culinary labs.
+Analyze nutritional guidelines and plan menus that are nutritionally balanced.
+Demonstrate food safety standards.

-Lodging & Resort Management
+Lodging & Resort Management A

 This comprehensive course introduces students to the vibrant world of hotel and lodging management, an essential sector within the hospitality industry.
 Through a blend of theoretical knowledge and practical application, students will explore the intricacies of operating hotels and other lodging facilities.
 The curriculum is designed to provide a foundational understanding of the lodging industry’s principles, including guest services, front office operations, housekeeping, and facility management.